tristanpendergrass/idle-game/README.md

 - [ ] Find a way to unit test performance of tick
 - [ ] Refactor ShopItems.
 Why are there getters and setters on Stats there?
 Also the descriptions are hardcoded instead of derived from their effects
 - [ ] When tab is viewed again the focus is on the Adventuring/Skilling button instead of the Time passes modal's button

-### Fundamentals
 - [ ] Fix bug with displaying e.g. combat rewards and variable rewards in chores that have been modded.
 Right now they show the base but not the modded value because of how applyEffects work (only applying mod to successEffects when generator returns a success).
 Another possible solution: make use of includeVariableEffects, if only in the view layer.

+### Fundamentals
 - [ ] Make resource preservation mod work.
 How to transform an effect from costing to maybe costing?
 Also can effects be tagged with "show me"?
 With most effects created by mods having showMe = False, but this one = True?
+Actually maybe resource preservation should just be built into the GainResource effect.
 - [ ] Allow mods to affect other mods.
 E.g. I want a spell mastery that boosts the effects of that spell.
 This should simply be a new type of transformer that gets run from getAllMods
 - [ ] Allow shop items to have requirements besides coin.
 Resources and level requirements
 - [ ] Show what mods there are on an effect/interval and where they came from